-Each of these individuals are undergoing a change themselves - the change of applying effective change management.
-Since they are going through the change as individuals, we can use the ADKAR Model to examine the key steps, messages and information that is required to get change management team members successfully through the personal change (remember, applying effective change management is the change we are talking about).
-ADKAR is an individual change management model characterized by the five phases below:
+Each of these individuals is undergoing a change themselves—the change of applying effective change management.
+Since they are going through the change as individuals, we can use the ADKAR Model to examine the key steps, messages and information required to get change management team members successfully through the personal change (remember, applying effective change management is the change we are talking about).
+The ADKAR Model is an individual change management model characterized by these five phases:

 For more information on the ADKAR Model, read this ADKAR overview article.

-Below are a series of questions and some talking points related to each phase of the ADKAR model as they pertain to this change, namely, applying effective change management.
-The tutorial also includes links to resources that will give more detail and depth to particular points.
+Below is a series of questions and some talking points related to each phase of the ADKAR Model as they pertain to this change, namely, applying effective change management.
+The following also includes links to resources that give more detail and depth to particular points.

-The key mechanism for creating Knowledge is training.
-Unfortunately, many organizations fail to address Awareness and Desire, and attempt to build buy-in by just training people.
-This is not an effective approach and can even create more resistance and make adoption even more difficult.
+The key mechanism for creating knowledge is training.
+Unfortunately, many organizations fail to address awareness and desire, and attempt to build buy-in by just training people.
+This is not an effective approach and can even create more resistance and make adoption more difficult.
 Make sure that your team has awareness of the need for change management and a desire to engage before initiating training.

 In many instances, changes in large organizations can be temporary if employees revert back to the old way of doing things.
 If you've identified change management as a key component of the changes you are making in your organization, then you cannot take the risk of reverting back to ineffectively managing the people side of change.
 Some keys to keeping change management in place include:

-This approach helps change management teams and practitioners to fully grasp why change management is being applied and how to do it effectively.
-While the process appears long and comprehensive, the phases can actually be addressed in a short amount of time.
-The important point to remember is that the change will take place in the sequence described by ADKAR, so do not try to skip steps or individuals may end up sitting in a training program thinking "why am I here?"
+This approach helps change management teams and practitioners to fully grasp why they are applying change management and how to do it effectively.
+While the process appears long and comprehensive, you can actually address the phases in a short amount of time.
+The important point to remember is that the change will take place in the sequence described in the ADKAR Model, so don't try to skip steps or individuals may end up sitting in a training program thinking "Why am I here?"